-This might be a bit late for me to share but I’m also currently learning Beginner Japanese via Genki 1 Textbook Second Edition on a virtual platform called Second Life.
+This might be a bit late for me to share but I’ll be learning Elementary Japanese via Genki 2 Textbook Second Edition on a virtual platform called Second Life.

 Starting January 2022, every Saturday 9pm JST, Yoshi Sensei, a native Japanese volunteer will guide us through both Genki 1 & Genki 2 textbooks, with light homework / revisions to discuss the next Saturday.

 If you’re interested, I highly suggest making a Second Life account pronto, to later take your time exploring other parts of Second Life and getting used to the controls.
 And then after 2 weeks, you’ll be able to enter Nihongo Tea Room without the confusion of how to sit down on the tatami mat, how to zoom in to the whiteboard or how to make Voice Chat working in there.

 However, if a less-structured Japanese speaking exercise might interest you more, every Friday 10.30pm JST, there is a weekly Shiritori event, but in a form of Japanese and English Language Exchange.
 This activity has the most Japanese native speakers due to them wanting to brush up their English while casually teaching you Japanese.
 Whereas the Saturday class has only one or two native Japanese teaching the learners.